exercism/python/exercises/practice/rectangles/.docs/instructions.md

 +--+--+
 ```

-The above diagram contains 6 rectangles:
+The above diagram contains these 6 rectangles:

 ```text